Over 200 students work in our clinic over the course of the academic year under the supervision of five experienced lawyers.

 Started in 2004, our Public Legal Education (PLE) program is aimed at social agencies and non-profit organizations, their staffs, and their clients.
 We will appear at seminars to provide information on legal issues they face day-to-day.

-We DO NOT assist with any family law matters, completion of forms, small claims matters under $2500 or over $25,000. complaints against lawyers, real estate matters or eviction notices.
+We DO NOT assist with completion of forms, small claims matters under $2500 or over $25,000. complaints against lawyers, real estate matters or eviction notices.

 CLS will provide notarized copies of documents and witness affidavits and statutory declarations.